jizhaogit/Oracle-Update-Monitor/README.md

 2. **Action Required** — Yes / No / N/A with explanation.
 3. **Upgrade Steps** (when action is required) — numbered, concrete steps with API/SDK/CLI specifics.
 4. **Affected Areas** — APIs, SDKs, Console, CLI, Terraform, etc.
+5. **Summary Table** — at the end when multiple updates are analysed together.

 **Without an LLM** (`LLM_PROVIDER=none` or LLM unreachable), a keyword-based fallback analysis is produced instead, with a note explaining how to enable full AI guidance.